jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Many Don’t Get It

 Many think it’s not important to have a good subdivision in sub ideas and to come up with good names.
 They think that something just needs to work and then it’s ok.
-Consider what happens when you take away good naming and good subdivision: all you’re left with is procedures calling eachother for no apparent reason until they resolve in machine instructions, the names of which are fortunately already picked by Intel(\*.
+Consider what happens when you take away good naming and good subdivision: all you’re left with is procedures calling each other for no apparent reason until they resolve in machine instructions, the names of which are fortunately already picked by Intel(\*.
 The clarity of code is dependant on the clarity of names and subdivision.
 The less clear the names and subdivision are, the less sense the code will make.

 Sometimes I spend most time thinking about a subdivision of code and about names, not testing if something is doing what I want it to do.
 I can spend ten minutes figuring out a name.
 If I don’t give it a good name, the code is not going to make sense.